1 History

 9.1 Natural Gas (Liquefied) and Emissions

-Natural gas is, without question, a fossil fuel; when burned it produces carbon dioxide in the least amount of any hydrocarbon energy source, 50 to 60 percent less than coal and 30 percent less than oil, while producing negligible amounts of particulate matter[12].
+Natural gas is, without question, a fossil fuel; when burned, it produces carbon dioxide in the least amount of any hydrocarbon energy source, 50 to 60 per cent less than coal and 30 per cent less than oil, while producing negligible amounts of particulate matter[12].
 The implications of these facts are staggering; as the natural gas industry grows, replacing coal and oil, global emissions of greenhouse gases will fall dramatically.
-This directly translates to public health benefits as well, given that the reduction of these harmful particulate emissions associated with coal plants, means a reduction in the occurrence of asthma, lung cancer, bronchitis, inflammation, and heart disease[12].
+This directly translates to public health benefits as well, given that reducing these harmful particulate emissions associated with coal plants reduces cases of asthma, lung cancer, bronchitis, inflammation, and heart disease[12].

 The rise of LNG within the last decade has made natural gas the only true rival of coal electricity generation as power generation moves away from coal and oil and towards natural gas.
-This shift was made possible by the advancements made in natural gas collection and LNG; which is the principal way such vast quantities of natural gas were made viable for energy production.
-The unique ability of LNG effectively and economically power trains, vehicles, seagoing vessels, and generate cleaner electricity places it in an ideal position for transitioning global energy away from archaic forms of energy production and toward a new age of possibility.
+This shift was made possible by advancements in natural gas collection and LNG, which is the principal way such vast quantities of natural gas were made viable for energy production.
+The unique ability of LNG to effectively and economically power trains, vehicles, and seagoing vessels and generate cleaner electricity places it in an ideal position for transitioning global energy away from archaic forms of energy production and toward a new age of possibility.

 As we strive for ever greener, more renewable resources, the role of natural gas and the vital processes to make it a cleaner, viable resource cannot be overstated.
 LNG is an invaluable asset as industries transition to greener technologies.
-Mentioned above, biogenic methane gas is a boundless, renewable source of natural gas that represents the frontier of tomorrow’s energy needs; biogas produced in the present-day makes use of existing LNG technology to provide the safest, economically sound transportation and distribution available.
+As mentioned above, biogenic methane gas is a boundless, renewable source of natural gas that represents the frontier of tomorrow’s energy needs; biogas produced in the present-day uses existing LNG technology to provide the safest, economically sound transportation and distribution available.

 9.2 Safety of LNG Plants

 Safety considerations are primary in the modern LNG industry, demonstrated by rigorously employed systems of procedures, codes, equipment and regulations dedicated, at every step of the process.
-All LNG facilities and terminals make use of liquid and gas vapor leak detection equipment, multiple layers of containment, and monitoring equipment (often control rooms) as well as veritable panoply of technologies to gauge pressure, prevent, detect, and extinguish fire or any other possible contingency[2.6].
+All LNG facilities and terminals make use of liquid and gas vapour leak detection equipment, multiple layers of containment, and monitoring equipment (often control rooms), as well as a veritable panoply of technologies to gauge pressure, prevent, detect, and extinguish the fire or any other possible contingency[2.6].
 These strict precautions permeate the entirety of the LNG industry.
-Though accidents at LNG facilities have occurred since the inception of large-scale liquefaction of natural gas, only two incidents have occured since LNG production began 82 years ago.
+Though accidents at LNG facilities have occurred since the inception of large-scale natural gas liquefaction, only two incidents have occurred since LNG production began 82 years ago.

-On the afternoon of Friday, October 22nd, 1944 above ground storage tank No. 4, containing liquefied natural gas belonging to the East Ohio Gas Company began to discharge vapor from a seam on the side of the tank.
-Carried by the wind, the vapor entered the sewer system where it mixed with sewer gas and air, igniting an explosion.
-It was thought that the initial explosion was a single event, with firemen present, onlookers returned home.
-Within half an hour, a second above ground tank exploded, leading to yet more fire and explosions, which traveled through sewers, into drains located in nearby houses.
-When the disaster concluded and order was restored, a total of 130 lives were lost, and many hundreds left homeless[13].
+On the afternoon of Friday, October 22nd, 1944, above-ground storage tank No. 4, containing liquefied natural gas belonging to the East Ohio Gas Company, began to discharge vapour from a seam on the side of the tank.
+Carried by the wind, the vapour entered the sewer system, mixed with sewer gas and air, igniting an explosion.
+The initial explosion was thought to be a single event; with firemen present, onlookers returned home.
+Within half an hour, a second above-ground tank exploded, leading to yet more fire and explosions, which travelled through sewers and into drains located in nearby houses.
+When the disaster concluded and order was restored, a total of 130 lives were lost, and many hundreds were left homeless[13].
 The magnitude of this disaster created a lasting impact on both the producers and users of natural gas.
-The Cleveland East Ohio Gas Explosion served as a major catalyst for change in the nascent natural gas industry and continues to drive those involved in the gas industry to maintain the highest industry standards of safety, with an ardent commitment to painstaking risk management.
+The Cleveland East Ohio Gas Explosion served as a major catalyst for change in the nascent natural gas industry and continues to drive those involved in the gas industry to maintain the highest industry safety standards, with an ardent commitment to painstaking risk management.

-Regardless of the type of LNG facility, multiple layers of protection are exercised from siting and design, control and monitoring, prevention, protection, facility emergency response, to community emergency response.
-These layers are designed meticulously, with a great degree of planning, preparation, and disciplined practice of responses and protocols[2.6].
+Regardless of the type of LNG facility, multiple layers of protection are exercised, from siting and design to control and monitoring, prevention, protection, facility emergency response, and community emergency response.
+These layers are designed meticulously, with great planning, preparation, and disciplined practice of responses and protocols[2.6].

 9.3 Safety of LNG Transportation

-LNG transportation maintains a sterling safety record over the course of 60 years, from the first LNG carrier voyage, to the present day.
-More than 100,000 LNG deliveries have embarked with cargo and arrived at their destinations without major accidents, safety problems, security issues, or loss of cargo containment[17].
-LNG is notably not carried under pressure, as it is simply natural gas cooled to liquid state and maintained at the necessary temperature for liquefaction.
-In liquid state, it is non-toxic, non-flammable, and non-explosive.
-Should the highly unlikely event of a loss of containment occur, the LNG would revert to its gaseous state and dissipate, with no impact on water or land.
+LNG transportation maintains a sterling safety record over the course of 60 years, from the first LNG carrier voyage to the present day.
+Over 100,000 LNG deliveries have embarked with cargo and arrived at their destinations without major accidents, safety problems, security issues, or loss of cargo containment[17].
+LNG is notably not carried under pressure, as it is simply natural gas cooled to a liquid state and maintained at the necessary temperature for liquefaction.
+In a liquid state, it is non-toxic, non-flammable, and non-explosive.
+Should the highly unlikely event of a loss of containment occur, the LNG would revert to its gaseous state and dissipate without impacting water or land.

 What’s Cool About LNG?
 Everything!